GLOSSARY @F-L-O-W

 catalytic validity

-motivated to understand and transform the situations in
+understand and transform the situations in which they operate

 cerebral dominance